 *There are a few exceptions, where certain limits to public access can be established.
 Usually this is to protect the privacy of a person that is still living.
 Protection of privacy is also important for some government archives, belonging to courts or notaries for example.
 Such archives are usually protected for a certain period of time, after which they can be consulted by the public.
 When you are interested to consult an archive that has limited access, we suggest you seek advice from one of our colleagues.

 You can help yourself to our more frequently used archives and collections in the study hall.
 These have been made available in various forms: photocopies or on micro-film or index cards.
 Here you will find important sources for your genealogy research, such as registers of baptism, marriage and funerals, certificates of citizenship, obituary cards and statements of succession.
 Many of these imprints, drawings and photo collections of Maastricht are included in the study hall for your reference.
+A chunk of our photo collection is already digitalised and can be explored through our digital photo library.
+The search engine for this photo library only operates in Dutch.

 For all material in the self-service area in the study hall, you can make photocopies or prints using the machinery available.
 Our colleagues will gladly help you with the use of the equipment.